raspberrypilearning/testing-vision/en/step_3.md

 --- task ---

-In the second of the three empty code cells, create a function called `classify_image` that takes `image_url` as an parameter.
+In the second of the three empty code cells, create a function called `classify_image` that takes `image_url` as a parameter.
 Have it call `get_image_from_url`, passing the URL to it.
 Then have TensorFlow load the image and use Matplotlib to display it.
 ```python
 def classify_image(image_url):
   # Fetch the image from the URL